 Did you know that low-grade lameness could be indicative of a bigger problem such as Osteoarthritis (OA)?
 This isn’t very surprising as everyday activity and exercise can contribute to normal wear and tear in the joints.

 Not just an old age problem….

+In the equine industry, joint injections are often the first choice for the treatment of OA and are usually administered alongside oral non-steroidal anti-inflammatory drugs (NSAIDS).
 The overall goal of joint injections is to reduce inflammation and improve comfort, which they do provide.
 However, they do very little to change the situation.
 The joint will continue to deteriorate and the dependence on injections can increase with frequency.
 Remember, with joint health it is important to consider options to help reduce the risk of OA, rather than just trying to rectify the problem once it is present.

 NutriFLEX can help

 A combination of balanced nutrition, optimal body condition score, gradual increase in workload and an oral joint supplement, can help to reduce the risk of OA and prolong your horse’s athletic career.
 Kelato’s NutriFLEX is a high quality, broad spectrum joint supplement that provides the essential building blocks for strong and flexible tendons, ligaments, bones and joint cartilage.
 NutriFLEX contains a blend of amino acids, minerals and highly bioavailable glucosamine hydrochloride to aid in strengthening all leg structures.

 Increasing your horse’s workload, competition season and travelling long distances generates a greater amount of stress on the delicate structures of the leg.
 During this time, the ligaments, tendons, muscles and connective tissue are at increased risk of strain or injury.
 Implementing a leg management programme involving rest and care will allow the legs to recuperate and reduce recovery time following exercise bouts.